 What’s a DNS outage?

-DNS outage is the period a domain name can’t be accessed, meaning looking up for the domain won’t return its IP address.
+DNS outage or Domain Name System outage/downtime is the period a domain name can’t be accessed, meaning looking up for the domain won’t return its IP address.

 Yes, users will send DNS requests to reach your domain.
 The DNS recursive server will ask the domain’s authoritative nameserver, but it will get an error message as an answer.